Driver's licences in Canada: Licensing restrictions/endorsements

+History

+The first vehicle registration was required in Ontario in 1903, but a driver's licence with certified road test was not introduced until 1927.
+1956 saw the introduction of a written test and then in 1959, demerit points were added to penalize licence holders.

 Ontario has used a graduated licensing system since 1994.
 A driver can take as little as 20 months to get a full licence; however, a driver must have a full (G) licence within five years of obtaining a learner's permit (G1).

 In 2006, Ontario passed legislation that would allow a court to suspend the licence of high school dropout until they turn 18.
 The act did not receive royal assent until December 2009, but is now in effect.